yvens94/yvens94/README.md

 - 🔭 A passionate about Analytics, Data science and AI at scale (Cloud computing). 🟢⚫
 - 🎓 I like investigating and building, solve problems with technology
-- 🌱 In my Free I work on side projects you can check out here on my github, on LinkedIn, my portfolio website and I make content about AI on tiktok
+- 🌱 In my free time I work on side projects you can check out here on my github, on LinkedIn, my portfolio website and I make content about AI on tiktok
 - ⚡ Check out my <a href="https://www.linkedin.com/in/jean-yvens-alberus-986671169" target="_blank" rel="noreferrer noopener">LinkedIn 🔵</a> and <a href="https://yvens94.github.io/" target="_blank" rel="noreferrer noopener">portfolio website 🔴</a>!

 ### GitHub Stats